 Olivia Hickerson, Sidewalk

-She has jumped right in with both feet and is ready to tackle the real challenges that we face every day as we work to house our most vulnerable neighbors.
+Alanna Barros-Dotson, the Operations Director for Sidewalk, affirms that Olivia "has jumped right in with both feet and is ready to tackle the real challenges that we face every day.”
+Her tenacity and innovative spirit have been instrumental in addressing these challenges.

 Driven by the conviction that housing is a fundamental right, Olivia brings deep compassion to her work with those experienceing homeless.
 This passion was sparked by a lifelong desire to help others, a calling that became clear to her after studying government and social science and working in the criminal justice system.

 Before her arrival in Olympia, Olivia left a lasting impact on Mount Vernon's Skagit Friendship House.
 As their winter shelter manager, she revamped program operations and fostered community relationships.
 When the opportunity arose to establish a 24/7, year-round shelter, Olivia handled the hiring and training with characteristic dedication.